kbhatnagar1506/ProfitwiseMain/v0-login-page-clone-2/docs/PHASE_C_BACKTEST_PARITY.md

 ## Acceptance Criteria for Phase C

+1. [x] Entity profiles are threaded into backtest
+2. [x] Backtest thresholds lowered for sparse data
-1. [ ] Backtest uses the same event pipeline as production (bridge optional flag)
+3. [ ] Backtest uses the same event pipeline as production (bridge optional flag)
-2. [ ] Entity profiles are threaded into backtest
-3. [ ] Historical AR/AP approximation is implemented or explicitly documented as out-of-scope
+4. [ ] Historical AR/AP approximation is implemented or explicitly documented as out-of-scope
-4. [ ] Golden tests verify backtest/production parity on a fixed dataset
+5. [ ] Golden tests verify backtest/production parity on a fixed dataset

 ## Priority